IFR flying is no joke. Pilots need a solid instrument rating study guide to pass the IFR knowledge test and oral exam.

 Rod Machado elaborately explains why something happens and what you must do to correct it during your instrument flight.

-At this stage, the Dauntless Aviation test prep software is essential.
-We all know that the FAA database is not the same as it used to be decades ago.
 The FAA frequently updates the database of questions for the written test.
+We all know the FAA database is not the same as it used to be decades ago.

-That’s where the Dauntless test prep comes into play.
+However, it’s crucial to practice multiple-choice questions and answers beforehand.
+That’s where the IFR test prep comes into play.

 One more tip:

-Clarify any wrong answer you picked by referring back to the section where Rod Machado explained in his Instrument pilot’s handbook.
+Clarify any wrong answer you picked by referring to the section Rod Machado explained in his Instrument pilot’s handbook.

-Following these steps, you will solve answers to problems by yourself and not fail your instrument written test.
+Following these steps, you will answer problems yourself and not fail your instrument written test.